Leica S Typ 007 vs Nikon 1 V2

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the S Typ 007 and the V2 have been discontinued, but can regularly be found used on eBay.
+Both the S Typ 007 and the V2 have been discontinued, but can regularly be found used on ebay.
 The V2 was replaced by the Nikon 1 V3, while the S Typ 007 was followed by the Leica S3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the S Typ 007 and V2 can be found, respectively, in the Leica S Typ 007 Manual (free pdf) or the online Nikon 1 V2 Manual.

 So what is the bottom line?
 Is the Leica S Typ 007 better than the Nikon 1 V2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.